Aleph-Alpha/pharia-kernel-sdk-py/README.md

 ### Testing

-If you have access to a PhariaKernel instance, you can test your Skill locally, as the CSI is also offered via HTTP via the `DevCsi`:
+If you have access to a PhariaEngine instance, you can test your Skill locally, as the CSI is also offered via HTTP via the `DevCsi`:

 ```python
 from pharia_skill import DevCsi